8/6/2024

 Operator

-Thank you, and one moment as we move on to our next question.
-And our next question is gonna come from a line of Colleen Johnson with Goldman Sachs.
-Your line is open, please go ahead.
+Thank you.
+And one moment as we move on to our next question.
+And our next question is going to come from the line of Corrine Johnson with Goldman Sachs.
+Your line is open.
+Please go ahead.

 speaker

-Yeah, good morning.
+Good morning.
 You talked a little bit about adherence and compliance in the BBS launch.
 I'm curious if you could talk to us about how we should think about read across from what you see in BBS to the HO population and kind of note any key similarities or differences between those two groups.
-And then on a similar note, I think you mentioned a number of prescribers with 30% of those having written two or more scripts in BBS.
-I'm curious if you could talk again about the overlap between the prescriber population that you've had come on board in BBS to the potential prescribers for an HO launch coming hopefully in the next couple of years.
+And then on a similar note, I think you mentioned a number of prescribers with 30% of those having written two or more scripts in DBS.
+I'm curious if you could talk again about the overlap between the prescriber population that you've had come on board in DBS to the potential prescribers for an HO lunch coming hopefully in the next couple of years.
 Thank you.

 speaker